TFielloii/ERAU_MA540_Team5/README.md

 machine learning in a medical environment, specifically in aiding diagnosis of cell screenings in the medical environment Specifically, the results of this project aim to provide an outlook on how transformers can be applied to revolutionize cell screening and imaging in the medical field with specific concentration on cervical cancer cells.
+(Sources in project paper)

 ## Files:
+CS540_Project_Group5.pdf - Original project paper with results.
-Vision_Transformer.ipynb - The original proposed vision transformer, put together by our professor Dr Prashant Shekhar 16x16_ViT.ipynb - The original proposed vision transformer (CIFAR10).
+Vision_Transformer.ipynb - The original proposed vision transformer, assembled with assistance from professor Dr Prashant Shekhar
+16x16_ViT.ipynb - The original proposed vision transformer (set to use CIFAR10 dataset).
+16x16_ViT_Cervical_Cancer.ipynb - Cervical Cancer classification performed on vanilla ViT as control.
-Compact_ViT.ipynb - OG ViT with sequence pooling instead of class embedding (CIFAR10).
+Compact_ViT.ipynb - Vanilla ViT but with sequence pooling instead of class embedding (set to use CIFAR10 dataset).
-CCT.ipynb - Further compaction by introducing convolutional layer instead of patching (CIFAR10).
+CCT.ipynb - Further compaction by introducing convolutional layer over patching (set to use CIFAR10 dataset).
 Dataset_Prep.ipynb - Custom dataset loader for Cervical Cancer Cells.
 CCT_Cervical_Cancer.ipynb - Our actual research program, CCT with the custom dataset.
+CCT_Cervical_Cancer_wGAN.ipynb - Same as previous file but also includes code to mix in generated cervical cancer cells.
+GAN_V3_Cells.ipynb - GAN trained to generate new cervical cancer cell samples and measure their similarity to true samples.